ConacBreslin/inginuity/README.md

 The app was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 It was viewed on a variety of devices.
 Friends and family members reviewed the site to identify bugs and give feedback on user experience.
 The code was submitted for peer-review in Code Institute's peer-code-review channel in [slack.com](https://app.slack.com/).
 ### Testing User Stories from User Experience (UX) Section.
+1. Understand what the website is about and navigate it intuitively.
+- The subheading on the landing page explains the nature of the site.
+Testers reorted no issues understanding what the site was about
+2. View all the distilleries on the site.
+- The link to 'distilleries' in the navigation is always at the top of the page (either displayed or in a dropdown on mobiles) and brings the user to a page displaying all the distilleries.
+3. View individual distilleries.
+- From the page displaying all the distilleries the user can click on the image of the distillery and this will bring them to a page with more detailed information about each distillery.
+4. View all the gins on the site.
+- The link to 'gins' in the navigation is always at the top of the page (either displayed or in a dropdown on mobiles) and brings the user to a page displaying all the distilleries.
+5. View individual gins.
+- From the page displaying all the gins the user can click on the image of the gin and this will bring them to a page with  details  about the gin.
+6. View all the reviews about the distilleries.
+- THe reviews for each distillery are included at the bottom of the individual distillery page.
+All the reviews of all the distilleries are listed on the reviews page which can be accessed from the navigation.
+7. Easily register for an account.
+- The link for unregistered users to sign up to the site is available in a drop down when the user clicks the 'My account' icon. it could be argued that this button should be in a more prominent position and consideration was put into adding a seperate 'Sign Up' button on the landing page but in the interest of keeping a clean, uncluttered landing page it was decided to leave it in the dropdown.
+8. Search across distilleries and gins from the navbar.
+- Links to the distilleries and gins appear on the navigation in all devices.
+The distilleries have an option to sort by name. county or province and the gins have an option to sort by name, distillery or price.
+9. See what was searched for and the number of results.
+10. Sort distilleries and reviews county, province or and reviews those with tours.
+11. Sort gins and reviews price, name or rating.
+12. Sort reviews and reviews distillery, author or date posted.

 1. Only enter the site if they are over the legal age to buy alcohol in their country.
 2. Understand what the website is about and navigate it intuitively.
 3. View all the distilleries on the site.